Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Section 2 regarding contents of contracts

-- Section 9 regarding funds to be held in trust
+- Section 9 regarding trust requirements

 - Section 21 regarding unfair practices